Make Sure All Your Groups Trips are Safe Trips

 If your organization hires or charters commercial motor vehicles for group outings, these suggestions will help ensure your group’s safety.

-- Select a bus company and check safety performance results at [Insert Link]
+- Select a bus company and check safety performance results

 - A recent safety rating is a more timely indicator than a rating that is several years old.